The Sun's Supergranulation: Observational characterization

-For the sake of completeness on the topic of rotation, we finally mention the observations by \cite{kuhn2000} of small-scale 100 meters-high ``hills" at the solar surface, which they interpreted as Rossby waves.
-Recently, \cite{williams07} argued that these structures actually resulted from the vertical convective motions associated with supergranules.
+For the sake of completeness, let us finally mention the observations by \cite{kuhn2000} of small-scale 100 meters-high ``hills'' at the solar surface, which they interpreted as Rossby waves.
+It has been argued \citep{williams07} that these structures simply result from the vertical convective motions associated with supergranules.